 When you get your breast pump through insurance, some companies will even let you get a few outpatient sessions with a lactation consultant at no cost.

-Why Get a Free Breast Pump from The Breastfeeding Shop?
+We Can Help Get You a Free Breast Pump

 If you’re wondering how to get a free breast pump, reach out to The Breastfeeding Shop.
 Our team is here to help you acquire your breast pump through health insurance.
 And it doesn’t matter if you’re wondering how to get a free breast pump in the U.S., Canada, or overseas.
 We are here to help you in any way we can.
 Just give us a try!